soxueren/atsd/api/sql/api.md

 ## Description

-Execute an SQL query and retrieve results in CSV or JSON format.
+Execute an SQL query and retrieve query results in CSV or JSON format, including optional result metadata.

+To obtain result metadata without executing the query, submit the quesy to [`/api/sql/meta`](api-meta.md) endpoint.

 ## Authorization